hankyoung1324/personal/README.md

 SUMMARY OF ACADEMIC SKILLS AND EXPERIENCE
 --
 #### EEG data analysis[1] in EEGLAB, Matlab and BrainVision Analyzer
-#### fMRI data analysis in AFNI and BrainVoyager
 #### Matlab and Python programming
 #### Stats and data visualization in R, Python and SPSS
 #### Extensive research experience in studies of children and adults using EEG (Brain Products) and eye-tracking (Eyelink 1000) techniques
+#### fMRI data analysis in BrainVoyager

-[1]: Including ERPs, single trial analysis, spectrum and time-frequency analysis, connectivity analysis
+[1]: Including ERPs, single trial analysis and spectrum analysis

 RESEARCH INTERESTS
 ---